telerik/document-processing-docs/knowledge-base/pdf-processing-draw-figures-arcsegment.md

 ---
-title: How to Draw Figures in PDF document
+title: How to Draw Figures in PDF documents
 description: Learn how to use the ArcSegment class in RadPdfProcessing to draw a part of a circle.
 type: how-to
-page_title: How to Draw Figures in PDF document
+page_title: How to Draw Figures in PDF documents
 slug: pdf-processing-draw-figures-arcsegment
 tags: arcsegment, draw, circle, lines, RadPdfProcessing
 ---

-# How to Draw Figures in PDF document
+# How to Draw Figures in PDF documents

 ## Environment